 Budget traveling again.

-Feels good to be budget traveling again.
+It feels good to be budget traveling again

-As you may know my 2017 ended and 2018 started in Morocco.
+As you may know, my 2017 ended and 2018 started in Morocco.
 I’ve just returned and wanted to update you all with my first post of the new year.

 I have to say, it felt so good to be budget traveling again after my hiatus from traveling.
 And Morocco, if you’ve never been – you have to experience it.
-To be honest with you, even though I’d heard good things before hand, I enjoyed it much more than I thought I would.
+To be honest with you, even though I’d heard good things beforehand, I enjoyed it much more than I thought I would.
 It actually surprised me just how much I enjoyed it but I also think that was partly due to just enjoying budget traveling again.

 You know, when I previously traveled continuously for 6 years, going to a new country was just normal to me; it was just what I did.

 However this time around it felt different, fresh and exciting, and that’s something I haven’t felt with traveling in such a long time.
 I’m talking about all of it, from writing about going on the trip, packing for the trip, the journey to the airport, the flight, arriving in Marrakech and the whole week – It felt so good for it all to be fresh and new.

 That first night, stepping out of the airport to be greeted by over-zealous taxi drivers, it was a little overwhelming – And I liked it.
 Sounds weird but it was like I hadn’t experienced it before (although I had many times) and for just a moment I didn’t know how to react to it.

 Once I composed myself, found my taxi, reached my hostel and ventured out into the streets of Marrakech to meet my friends, I actually felt like a wide-eyed tourist and not the seasoned traveler I had previously become.